Professor Phillip Horky

 |Member of the Centre for the Study of the Ancient Mediterranean and the Near East|

-Phillip Horky is Professor in the Department of Classics and Ancient History and a member of Durham Centre for Ancient and Medieval Philosophy (DCAMP).
-He is also a member of the Department of Philosophy.
-His research concerns Ancient Greek and Roman Philosophy.
+Phillip Horky is Professor in the Department of Classics and Ancient History and Co-Director of Durham Centre for Ancient and Medieval Philosophy (DCAMP).
+His research concerns Ancient Greek and Roman Philosophy, Ancient Political Theory, and Intellectual History.

 Prof. Horky is co-editor of two book series: a new series Cambridge Texts and Studies in Platonism, published by Cambridge University Press, and the series Greece & Rome New Surveys in the Classics, published by Cambridge University Press.

-A trustee of the Gilbert Murray Trust, Prof. Horky was a Member of the Council of the Hellenic Society (UK) from 2012-15.
-He is also a member of the Peer Review College of the Arts and Humanities Research Council and on the Advisory Council for the Institute of Classical Studies in London.
+Prof. Horky is Secretary of the Classical Committee and a Trustee for the Gilbert Murray Trust.
+He was a Member of the Council of the Hellenic Society (UK) from 2012-15, and a member of the Advisory Council for the Institute of Classical Studies in London from 2019-22.
+He is also a member of the Peer Review College of the Arts and Humanities Research Council (AHRC).

-Prof. Horky has written a monograph, Plato and Pythagoreanism (Oxford University Press, 2013; paperback edition, with corrections, 2016), on the importance of mathematical Pythagoreanism for the development of Plato's philosophy.
-He has also recently published an edited volume entitled Cosmos in the Ancient World (Cambridge University Press, 2019), which investigates notions of cosmic order, balance, and symmetry in ancient physics, politics, ethics, poetics, and aesthetics, from Pythagoras to Nonnus.
+Prof. Horky has also published an edited volume entitled Cosmos in the Ancient World (Cambridge University Press, 2019), which investigates notions of cosmic order, balance, and symmetry in ancient physics, politics, ethics, poetics, and aesthetics, from Pythagoras to Nonnus.

-In addition to various articles and book chapters, Prof. Horky is currently at work on three major research projects:
+In addition to various articles and book chapters under development, Prof. Horky is currently at work on three major research projects:

-3) The Philosophy of Democracy in Antiquity (awarded the British Academy Mid-Career Fellowship 2022-23).
+3) The Philosophy of Democracy in Antiquity (awarded £159,000 by the British Academy Mid-Career Fellowship, 2022-23).
 Is philosophy antithetical to democracy?
 Scholars have asserted that ancient democrats never developed a systematic theory of democracy, and that all ancient philosophers were 'anti-democratic'.
 Yet since John Rawls' seminal A Theory of Justice (1971), we can speak of a contemporary 'philosophy of democracy' without fear of internal contradiction.
 Could something similar be hiding in plain sight in the ancient world?
 This project aims to illuminate and determine, for the first time, the parameters of the philosophy of democracy in ancient Greece and Rome.
 By tracking the history of popular rule and its advocates from the early 6th century BCE, with the legislation of Solon of Athens, through to the rise of the 'democratic' cosmopolis of Rome in the 2nd century CE, this project will elucidate the various philosophical arguments used to support popular rule (minimally) or the regime of democracy as such (maximally) in antiquity.
+The central aim of this project is to produce a monograph, The Philosophy of Democracy, and a volume of essays (co-edited with Dr Andrea Giannotti), entitled Democracy after Athens: Ancient Perspectives.

 Prof. Horky is happy to supervise projects on Ancient Greek and Roman Philosophy (especially the Presocratics, Plato and Platonism, Aristotle and Aristotelianism, and Pythagoreanism).
 He is interested in all topics of relevance to ancient philosophy (especially metaphysics, cosmology, epistemology, political theory, and ethics).